aws/sagemaker-inference-toolkit/README.rst

 Usage
 -----

-To use the Inference Toolkit, you need to do the following:
+To use the SageMaker Inference Toolkit, you need to do the following:

-1. Implement an inference handler responsible to load the model, and provide default input, predict, and output functions:
+1. Implement an inference handler, which is responsible for loading the model and providing input, predict, and output functions.
+   (`Here is an example <https://github.com/aws/sagemaker-pytorch-serving-container/blob/master/src/sagemaker_pytorch_serving_container/default_inference_handler.py>`__ of an inference handler.)

 .. code:: python